 - Would have bought one bottle every day: £0.39 x 365 = £143.35.

 Groceries plastic bags

 It may not seem to be part of the same category as the others, but it’s about having a reusable product at home instead of going out to “buy” the haircuts.
-I also want to mention that I’ve been taking care of this job almost since Alin and I met so he never got a haircut in a barber’s shop in the UK.
-We had no idea how much it costs, I had to search online.
+However, it’s worth mentioning that I’ve been taking care of this job almost since Alin and I met, so he never got a haircut in a barber’s shop in the UK.
+We had no idea how much it costs; I had to search online.

 Plans for more change

-1. I heard a lot of good things about Ecoegg Laundry Egg, a reusable laundry capsule that can be used up to 720 times.
-I will purchase it next month and start using it as soon as my current pack of capsules ends.
-I will happily write a review once I get the hang of it.
+Having heard a lot of good things about Ecoegg Laundry Egg, a reusable laundry capsule that can be used up to 720 times, I decided to purchase it next month and start using it as soon as my current pack of capsules runs out.

 The EcoEgg would add another £100.95 of savings for every egg used.

-2. Alin has just switched to a reusable razor and I’m still in the process of laser hair removal, so I don’t have numbers just yet.
+Alin has just switched to a reusable razor, and I’m still in the process of laser hair removal, so I don’t have numbers just yet.
 Something to talk about in a future blog post.

 And don’t hate the planet.
 We made these changes mainly to minimise our impact on the environment and not add to the mountains of garbage that are taking over the Earth.
-But we also did ourselves a favour and saved £330, enough to pay all the utilities for a month (without including the rent).
+The fact that we also did ourselves a favour and saved £330, enough to pay all the utilities for a month (without including the rent), is a bonus.